Small business ownership is not “one size fits all,” and we’ve tailored our PeopleSpark curriculum to reflect that.

 Our PeopleSpark program offers curriculum, networking, and leadership training.

 Learn from local business leaders, network with other entrepreneurs from your neighborhood, and discuss location-specific needs within our comprehensive and practical curriculum.

-Over 3 days, 2 hours each evening, you’ll learn how to build a business that can attract capital and thrive.
+Over 3 days, 2 and a half hours each evening, you’ll learn how to build a business that can attract capital and thrive.

 Dates & Location Information

 Time: 6:00pm – 8:30pm